nologic/blog/_posts/2017-04-10-embedded-webserver.md

  '$a3': '"flash_non_region_erase"'}
 ```

 OK, given that we can find information about a function with one error message, how we do we find all of them and do the mapping?
-I like the approach of being very coarse grained and then refining with each step.
+I like to take an iterative  approach by refining the information at hand with each step.
 This way there's more space for tweaking and adjusting for accuracy depending on our needs.
-So, the function below will look for all uses of `fprintf`.
+So, the function below will first look for all uses of `fprintf`.

 ```python
 def findFuncNames():